CivilWarTraveler.com Free Info

 Olustee Battlefield Historic State Park

-located on US 90 (a short distance south of I-10),
+• (Located on US 90 a short distance south of I-10,

 Park commemorates Florida’s largest Civil War battle fought Feb.
 20, 1864.
 Union troops under Gen. Quincy Gillmore, who was hoping to expand Federal control in the state, bumped up against 5,000 Confederates under Gen. Joseph Finegan.
 Gillmore’s attacks failed and the Union troops retired to Jacksonville where they stayed the rest of the war.
 The battle is famous in part for the use of large numbers of United States Colored Troops, including the famous 54th Massachusetts of “Glory” fame.
 A mile-long walking trail highlights the action.
 Park open daily 8 am–dusk.
 Interpretive center open daily 9 am–5 pm.
 Free.
+Today it is extremely popular that people are doing Civil War Reenactments.
+They are doing everything so this event looks like a real war with great weapons and uniforms which look like the original one.

 Pensacola and Area